My Best Tips for Dating Abroad, On and Off the Apps

 Check out The Crappy Childhood Fairy’s content on limerance and how to avoid it—limerence is when we make ourselves high imagining ourselves with a new person we meet, especially inventing ideal pretend circumstances and projecting an idea of the perfect partner onto them.

-6. Sent a specific intention and be clear about it
+6. Set a specific intention and be clear about it

 You can see my intentions for my RxR project here.
 Being specific about what I wanted has been very motivated during times I’ve felt discouraged.